leoluyi/dotfiles/vim/vim_shorcut_keys.md

 <C-a>    -   Increment the number at cursor
 <C-x>    -   Decrement the number at cursor

-.        -   Repeat last change or delete
+.        -   Repeat last change
 ;        -   Repeat last f, t, F, or T command
 ,        -   Repeat last f, t, F, or T command in opposite direction